kean/articles/2021-03-30-swiftui-experment.markdown

 ### watchOS

+When I started working on Pulse, I challenged myself to push SwiftUI to the limit and not rely on the platform-specific code.
+I had my eyes on the prize that eventually I’ll add support for all Apple platforms, including watchOS and tvOS.
+It was time to reap the benefits.

 After designing and implementing a macOS app, watchOS was a walk in the park.
 SwiftUI feels the most at home on this platform.
-It isn’t surprising since it’s the only way to develop a watchOS app.
+It isn’t surprising since it’s _the only_ way to develop a watchOS app.
 When you use SwiftUI, you know that it gives you the full power of the platform.

+Why bring Pulse to watchOS in the first place?
+Many of the watchOS apps are designed to be used outdoors and during activity.
+You won't be carrying a computer with you to a gym, will you?
+Pulse is a perfect tool for this.
+I was as excited deploying to my Apple Watch the first time as I was many years back working on my very first iOS project.

-You can learn more about Pulse for watchOS in ["Time to Debug"]({{ site.url }}/post/time-to-debug).
-Pulse can be a great tool on a watch in situation where you can't bring you computer with you.
+> You can learn more about Pulse for watchOS in ["Time to Log"]({{ site.url }}/post/time-to-debug).
+{:.info}

 <img alt="Pulse, a structured logging system built using SwiftUI" class="Screenshot Any-responsiveCard" src="{{ site.url }}/images/posts/pulse/promo-6.png">